ChrisZZhong/chriszzhong/Full-Stack/Microservices/monitoring.md

 ### Logging

 `Logging` is used to record the events that happen in our application.
 It is used to debug and monitor the application.

-Spring Boot uses `Logback` as the default logging framework.
+For logging, Spring Boot uses `Logback` by default, so the console shows the date and time, log level, process ID, thread name, logger name and the log message.
+To configure it, put a file named logback.xml under the resources folder so the spring boot will automatically load it.
-Also we can use `Log4j2`.

-Log4j is vulnerable to `Log4Shell` attack.
-So we should use Log4j2 instead.
+Also we can use `Log4j2`. `Log4j` is vulnerable to `Log4Shell` attack.
+So we should use `Log4j2` instead.

+#### Log Levels:

 Log Level: `ERROR`, `WARN`, `INFO`, `DEBUG`, or `TRACE`

+`INFO` : log informational messages that provide general details about the application's execution.
+Include include startup messages, successful request handling

+`WARN` : log warning messages indicate potential issues may cause critical errors

+`ERROR` : log error messages that indicate failures, exceptions, or critical issues within the application.